COVID-19 'on the march again' in Oregon, U.S.

 After the press briefing Friday, Gov. Kate Brown separately announced that Lane County, home to the University of Oregon in Eugene, was being added to the state's watch list of counties where the increase of cases is being more heavily monitored.

-The state reported Wednesday that the 97403 zip code in Eugene, near the university campus, had the highest per capital increase in new COVID-19 cases of any zip code in the state.
+The state reported Wednesday that the 97403 zip code in Eugene, near the university campus, had the highest per capita increase in new COVID-19 cases of any zip code in the state.

 "There is no question that the spread of COVID-19 in Lane County is connected — to a degree — to student social activities" Brown said.
 "Social gatherings, like off-campus parties, are incredibly dangerous and spread this disease."